goderich/dissertation/dissertation.md

 In both Squliq and Plngawan, even suffixed reflexes have an /l/ in the root, even though \*r should not generally be neutralized in this environment: Proto-Atayal \*quran 'to seize (LV)' > Plngawan *ʔulan*, Squliq *pəqulan* 'to take from each other (LV)'.
 Here the neutralization must have originally happened in reflexes of the Actor Voice form, where \*r was final, and then spread to suffixed forms due to paradigm leveling.
 We can reconstruct \*r here based on reflexes in Matu'uwal and Skikun.
 For more on paradigm leveling in Atayal, see @sec:paradigm-leveling.

+Proto-Atayal had a second rhotic, \*ɹ, which has only been preserved in Plngawan.
+All other dialects have merged it with other segments or deleted it.
+The reason for reconstructing this cross-linguistically rare sound is addressed in @sec:proto-atayal-phoneme-inventory.
+Plngawan preserves \*ɹ as a retroflex approximant with no changes, while all other dialects except Matu'uwal merge it with /y/, as shown in @tbl:proto-atayal-approx-r.
+The Matu'uwal correspondences are a little more complicated.

 : Correspondences of Proto-Atayal \*ɹ {#tbl:proto-atayal-approx-r}

 |              | 'monkey' | 'flying squirrel'  | 'sky'   | 'dog'   | 'forehead' |